mehediparvez/newsletter/README.md

    - Continued use of HubSpot API with option to use cost-effective alternatives if needed
    - AI/LLM-ready data structure for future enhancements
    - Robust and maintainable for long-term growth

-The column-based Master Sheet structure provides several advantages:
-- Reduced data redundancy with one row per member
-- More efficient concurrent updates with fewer conflicts
-- Faster lookups and processing for newsletter generation
-- Better scalability within the Google Sheets environment
-- Simpler transition path to the long-term BigQuery solution

-By implementing the short-term solution now with the optimized data structure and planning for the gradual transition to the long-term architecture, the newsletter system can grow smoothly with the business without disrupting operations or requiring a complete overhaul.
-The approach balances immediate needs (October 30 deadline) with long-term considerations like data ownership, scalability, and AI-readiness.